top of page

 Consciousness paves the way for human life.
 It shapes our existence inwards and outwards.
 There are a variety of interpretations of consciousness that take very different and contradictory viewpoints, which makes insight difficult.
 I try to open up a simplified view that can be based on a demonstrable foundation.

 Above all, I also try to present consciousness beyond depth-psychological interpretations, because it is only part of our consciousness, which has been repressed by depth psychology into a nebulous world.
-This unconscious represents the "pathogenicity" of modernity, which formed the basis of depth psychology interpretations.
+This unconscious symbolises the "pathogenicity" of modernity, which formed the basis of depth psychology interpretations.
 The pathogenic gave depth psychology a strong interpretive power that pushed the broader meaning of consciousness into the background.
 Today there are interpretations of consciousness that discuss the unconscious beyond the Freudian interpretations.

 The last paragraph in Philipp Hübl's (Philosopher) study reads: